dornaweb/product-specifications/readme.txt

 To contribute in translating this plugin contact me : info@dornaweb.com

 = Development =
-Product specifications is also available at [github](https://github.com/dornaweb/product-specifications/ "Product specifications plugin"), Feel free to fork it.
+Product specifications is also available at [github](https://github.com/dornaweb/product-specifications/ "Product specifications plugin"), Feel free to contribute.

+== Donate this plugin: ==
+If this plugin has been handy to you, you can keep up the work by donating to below address:

+`0x90B0f45e24C6942594Ad0a6cfcf23860F83623bA` (Any Ethereum, BSC, FTM based tokens are welcome) `TA6NCxJ97WsCDmUVEEvsVz1PW4kAVza295` (Any TRC20 (Tron network) tokens)

 == Installation ==